 The Oskar Schindler’s Enamel Factory, a former metal item factory in Krakow, located at ulica Lipowa 4 (Zablocie), has been turned into two museums.
 One is the Museum of Contemporary Art, the other is the immersive, Historical Museum of the City of Krakow.

 You’ve probably heard of Oskar Schindler because of Stephen Spielberg’s “Schindler’s List”, a war drama about a man who saved over 1000 Jews through his factory, during World War II.
 It is important to add a visit to this immersive museum to your Krakow itinerary because there’s nothing else like Schindler’s Factory in the world.
-You will in fact be able not only to see Schindler’s office, but also to learn how was life in Krakow during the Nazi occupation, how was it to live in the Jewish ghetto, what happened to a beautiful city that was basically turned upside-down into just a few days.
+You will in fact be able not only to see Schindler’s office but also to learn how was life in Krakow during the Nazi occupation, how was it to live in the Jewish ghetto, what happened to a beautiful city that was basically turned upside-down into just a few days.

-Walking through the dark, in the Jewish ghetto, with dogs angrily barking at you and soldiers shouting for you to keep moving, you’ll get to feel as humiliated and terrified as the men, women and children who were forced to leave their houses in the middle of the night.
+Walking through the dark, in the Jewish ghetto, with dogs angrily barking at you and soldiers shouting for you to keep moving, you’ll get to feel as humiliated and terrified as the men, women, and children who were forced to leave their houses in the middle of the night.
 It is important not to forget what happened: keeping the memory alive should not only be a form of respect, but also a way to make sure that such horrors never happen again.

 Because there are limited tickets available every day, it’s important to get to the Factory early in the morning, or book a ticket online.
 They are very cheap (just a few Euros), and every Monday (except for the first Monday of the month) you can visit the Oskar Schindler’s Enamel Factory for free!

 A small village called Zalipie is the most instagrammable place in Poland.
-Located in the Polish countryside, it’s famous from the colorful houses painted with flowers.
+Located in the Polish countryside, it’s famous for the colorful houses painted with flowers.
 The village is one of the best places to visit near Krakow, as it’s situated only 1,5h driving from the city.

 More about jaw-dropping places in Poland here.